rust-lang/book/src/ch03-02-data-types.md

 Each variant can be either signed or unsigned and has an explicit size.
-*Signed* and *unsigned* refer to whether it’s possible for the number to be negative or positive—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
+*Signed* and *unsigned* refer to whether it’s possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
 It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or a minus sign; however,